r-net-tools/net.security/README.md

 >
 ```

 Update data sets from official sources.
 Estimated duration: 1h for cves, 1/4h for cpes.
 Set `use.remote = FALSE` to download from offical sources.
-Default option get the updated data sets from this project.
+Default option get the updated data sets from [this](https://github.com/r-net-tools/security.datasets) repository.
 ```r
 > net.security::DataSetUpdate(use.remote = FALSE)
 [1] "Downloading CVES raw data..."